lipemorais/serenata-toolbox/.github/PULL_REQUEST_TEMPLATE.md

 This is just a template to help you make your point clear with this PR. :)

+First things first!
+Do not forget that we **always** need a version bump.
+More explanation on [README](https://github.com/datasciencebr/serenata-toolbox/blob/master/README.rst)

 **What is the purpose of this Pull Request?**
 __Tell here how this can help this project__